PSC ROUGHNEK Push-Pull Pole™ | Oilfield Push Pull Tool for Rig Floor Pipe Handling

 • Maintain balance and stability

-• Avoid positioning themselves between moving loads
+• Avoid positioning between moving loads

 3. Enhances Control During Pipe Alignment

-• Stabbing operations
+• Stabbing

 • Thread engagement